kaapstorm/pregnant_justice/src/08_the_gun_in_the_safe.rst

 freshman year of Philosophy 101.
 Picture this: You wake up in a hospital.
 You try to sit up, but you realise you are handcuffed to your bed.
-Then you notice that there are tubes running from you to the bed next to you, and in that bed is Mitch McConnell.
+Then you notice that there are tubes running from you to the bed next to you, and in that bed is, uh, Mitch McConnell.
 You start shouting for a nurse, and in walks, uh, Katherine, who's a nurse on your ward?"

 "Tom Fieldgate.
 Big guy.
 Sound like the right guy for this thought experiment," Katherine says.